sutta » mn » Majjhima Nikāya 14

 diṭṭheva dhamme akusalānaṁ dhammānaṁ pahānaṁ, kusalānaṁ dhammānaṁ upasampadan’ti?

-about giving up unskillful qualities in the present life and embracing skillful qualities?’
+about giving up unskillful qualities in this very life and embracing skillful qualities?’

 ‘No hidaṁ, āvuso’.